 Margaret Knight stood down as chair and as a trustee in May 2021 along with Derek Knight who had been Honorary Secretary.
 Both had held these offices since October 2017.
 On behalf of the Board of Trustees I would like to thank them for all their hard work put in over this period.
-Also more recently Geoff Roberts has stood down as a Trustee.
-Geoff had agreed to be Vice Chair for 6 months to help on membership growth.
-I would also like to thank Geoff for all his work put in during his time as a trustee.
-All three continue as members of course.
+Also, more recently Geoff Roberts has stood down as a Trustee.
+I would also like to thank him for all his work put in during his time as a trustee.

 The pandemic had a significant effect upon our operational income during this reporting year.
-Our building was closed for a number of months, we were unable to hold our normal event programme and we lost all income from room lettings.
+Our building was closed for several months, we were unable to hold our normal event programme and we lost all income from room lettings.
 With the building closed we were unable to attract new members.
-Fortunately we received financial support from the Heritage Emergency Fund and Exeter City Council.
-This enabled the DEI to carry on, with our events programme moving online, and also helped us to continue to work on the development phase of our Next Chapter project.
+Fortunately, we received financial support from the Heritage Emergency Fund and Exeter City Council.
+This enabled the DEI to carry on, with our events programme moving online, and helped us to continue to work on the development phase of our Next Chapter project.
 These things were done successfully by our dedicated staff team.
-Also ongoing support from our membership was very much appreciated through this period.
+Also, ongoing support from our membership was very much appreciated through this period.

 Then just this month we have heard that the National Lottery Heritage Fund has agreed to grant us the further £814,000 to implement the 'Next Chapter' project.
-This is in addition to the £186,000 received last year, making a grand total of £1million.
+This is in addition to the £186,000 received last year, making a grand total of £1 million.
 This is excellent news for the Institution.
 More on this later from Emma Dunn, but this means our heating can be upgraded and disabled access provided, but also our activity and outreach programmes can be further developed.
-This is very exciting news and this success is largely down to the hard work put in by Emma Dunn, Emma Laws and the staff team of the DEI.
+This is very exciting news and this success is largely down to the hard work put in by our Directors and the staff team of the DEI.
 This will really help to further improve the sustainability of our charity and our lovely heritage building and its important collections, enabling us to carry on into the future for the benefit of successive generations and future members in Exeter.

-Since the DEI reopened in May membership recovery has been getting underway, thanks particularly to the sterling efforts of our membership secretaries, Clare Radstone and Jen Jouliffe.
-In March 2020 our membership was 720, in March this year it had dipped to 520.
-I am very pleased to say it is now back up to 620, and monthly renewals are now back at very high levels, with new member recruitment also looking healthy.
+Since the DEI reopened in May membership recovery has been getting underway, thanks particularly to the efforts of our membership secretaries, Clare Radstone and Jen Jouliffe.
+In March 2020 our membership was 650, in March this year it had dipped to 520.
+I am very pleased to say it is now back up to 600, and monthly renewals are now back at high levels, with new member recruitment also looking healthy.
 We have had 63 new members join in the last 6 months which is amazing.
 Thank you to all members, volunteers and staff who have helped to build this back up.
-Membership and supporter income is very important to our business plan, and it is fantastic to see this recovering right back up.
+Membership and supporter income is very important to our business plan, and it is fantastic to see this recovering.

-As we go forward please remember that we need you to continue to be advocates for the DEI.
-Please keep telling your friends about our library and reading rooms, with its lovely collections and heritage.
-We all have an important contribution to make.""
+As we go forward, please remember that we need you to continue to be advocates for the DEI.
+Please keep telling your friends about our library, with its lovely collections and heritage setting.
+We all have an important contribution to make."

-3. Approval of the Minutes of the AGM held on 22nd October 2020.
+- 3. Approval of the Minutes of the AGM held on 22nd October 2020.
 JR noted a correction to these which was the meeting was held via Zoom and not at the Guildhall in 2020.
-RT proposed the minutes be approved and Sandra Bond seconded the motion and all members present voted to agree.

-4. Matters arising.
-None raised.
+RT proposed the minutes be approved and Sandra Bond seconded the motion, and all members present voted to agree. - 4.
+Matters arising.
+None raised. - 5.
+Hon.

-5. Hon.
 Secretary: Annual Report and Review, Ruth O'Neale shared the following update;